 Staff and Faculty Success

 MSU’s biggest investment — and most important asset — is the exceptionally talented faculty and staff at the core of the Spartan community.
-Our commitments to supporting the success of undergraduate and graduate students, responding to community needs and addressing the challenges of a changing world are hollow without a similarly substantive commitment to the well-being of our staff, faculty and postdoctoral research associates who make this work possible.
+Our commitments to supporting the success of undergraduate and graduate students, responding to community needs and addressing the challenges of a changing world are hollow without a similarly substantive commitment to the well-being of our staff and faculty who make this work possible.

-Goal: Support career development and well-being of staff, faculty and postdoctoral research associates at MSU, focusing on creating a best-in-class workplace culture and environment in which excellence and opportunity thrive
+Goal: Support career development and well-being of staff and faculty at MSU, focusing on creating a best-in-class workplace culture and welcoming environment in which excellence and opportunity thrive

-Create a workplace culture that advances DEI and supports all staff, faculty and postdoctoral research associates
+Create a workplace culture that advances inclusive excellence as reflected in the land-grant mission and supports all staff and faculty

 Strategies/Actions